 Charlotte police reported 2,761 vehicle thefts in 2016.
 This is a rate of 3.08 thefts per 1,000 residents.

-Are you looking for cheap car insurance?
-Discounts are one of the best ways for drivers to lower their insirance rates.
-These are some of the many auto insurance discounts available to drivers in Charlotte, NC depending on your insurer.
-Get a quote and find out which discounts you may qualify for with your current or multiple insurance companies.
+Are you looking for more affordable car insurance?
+Discounts are one of the best ways for drivers to lower their rates.
+These are some of the many auto insurance discounts available to drivers in Charlotte, NC.

 We are a locally owned small business which passionately puts our clients first.
 While we make sure you get the best coverage and the right price, we offer much more than you just your Home and Auto Insurance.